 iii.
 Steel Piles

 Steel piles are the type of pile foundation that is made up of steel sections.
-Commonly used steel piles include I-section piles and hollow steel piles.
+Commonly used steel piles include H-section piles, I-section piles, and screw piles.

 Advantages of Steel Piles

 Some of the advantages of steel piles are listed as follows: